flyteorg/flyte/rsts/faq/gcp.rst

  #.
 Are you using Workload Identity, then you have to pass in the ServiceAccount when you create the launchplan.
      - Refer to docs :ref:`howto-serviceaccounts`
      - More information about WorkloadIdentity at https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity
  #.
-If you are just using a simple Nodepool wide permissions then check the cluster's ServiceACcount for Storage permissions.
+If you are just using a simple Nodepool wide permissions then check the cluster's ServiceAccount for Storage permissions.
 Do they look fine?

  #.
 If not, then start a dummy pod in the intended namespace and check for